Updated-NoCheatPlus/Docs/Settings/Checks/[Fight]-Criticals.md

 * In MC you need to hit someone while falling to get a critical hit.
 * Check `checks.moving.nofall.anticrticals` if you wish to further tweak settings concerning critical cheats.
 * The `falldist_mismatch` module uses NoFall's internal calculations to determine if players could be cheating, so disabling NoFall will partially cripple this check.
+* Some packet-based critical cheats may trigger MorePackets if cheaters hit their target too many times while moving.

 **Related**
 * [Active](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/General.md#active)